StackVista/stackstate-docs/stackpacks/add-ons/aad.md

   * **pullSecretUsername** - the image registry username \(from step 1\)
 * **stackstate:**
   * **instance** - the StackState instance url.
 This must be a StackState internal url to keep traffic inside the Kubernetes network and namespace. e.g `http://stackstate-server-headless:7070/` or `http://<releasename>-stackstate-server-headless:7070/`
-* **ingress:** - Ingress provides access to the technical interface of the anomaly detection Kubernetes service, this is useful for troubleshooting.
+* **ingress:** - Ingress provides access to the technical interface of the AAD Kubernetes service, this is useful for troubleshooting.
 The example below shows how to configure an nginx-ingress controller.
 Setting up the controller itself is beyond the scope of this document.
 More information about how to set up Ingress can be found at:
   * [AKS](https://docs.microsoft.com/en-us/azure/aks/ingress-tls)
   * [EKS Official docs](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) \(not using nginx\)
   * [EKS blog post](https://aws.amazon.com/blogs/opensource/network-load-balancer-nginx-ingress-controller-eks/) \(using nginx\)